Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Hula dancers with white sirts and pink tops, playing instruments and dancing at King Kamehameha Day in Oahu.

-The Hawaiian people love a good celebration, and Oahu has a fair share of festivals throughout the year.
-If you time your visit right, you might get to participate.
-Often they include parades, hula competitions, ukulele performances, and any number of other festivities.
-Ones we know about: Honolulu Festival, Prince Kuhio Day, King Kamehameha Celebration, Prince Lot Hula Festival, Aloha Festivals, Waikiki Spam Jam , and the Pan-Pacific Festival.
+Oahu hosts numerous festivals throughout the year, including parades, hula competitions, ukulele performances, and other festivities.
+Some notable festivals include: Honolulu Festival, Prince Kuhio Day, King Kamehameha Celebration, Prince Lot Hula Festival, Aloha Festivals, Waikiki Spam Jam , and the Pan-Pacific Festival.

 Learn the secrets of Hawaiian Military History.